Below is a list of the staff that run Madison Music Foundry. To browse instructors, please click here.

 A UW-Madison School of Music graduate, Chris has 18 years experience as a drummer, percussionist, and teacher.
 He shares his passion for drumming with students of all ages and skill levels.
 Chris teaches technique and concepts for drum set, orchestral percussion, hand drums, and marching percussion.

 With the drum set as his primary instrument, Chris teaches genres ranging from rock, jazz, progressive, blues, funk, and Latin.
 He offers lessons in hand percussion and is also a drum circle facilitator for VSA Wisconsin.
 In addition, Chris offers instruction on orchestral and marching percussion, developed in his UW studies and previous experience as Associate Percussion Director at Kettle Moraine high school.
-In addition to drum and percussion lessons at The Foundry he also coaches Rock Workshops.
+In addition to drum and percussion lessons at The Foundry he also organizes the Student Jams and Recitals.
 Chris currently performs with The Secret Society of Starfish, which has afforded him great experiences such as opening for Yes and King's X.

 Operations / Program Management